 If you receive retirement benefits in the form of pension or annuity payments from a qualified employer retirement plan, all or some portion of the amounts you receive may be taxable.

-Social security and equivalent railroad retirement benefits are not discussed here.
-For more information about these benefits, refer to Topic 423.
+This topic does not cover the taxation of Social Security and equivalent railroad retirement benefits.
+For information about tax on these benefits, refer to Topic 423.

-The pension or annuity payments that you receive are fully taxable if you have no investment in the contract because any of the following situations apply:
+The pension or annuity payments that you receive are fully taxable if you have no investment in the contract due to any of the following situations:

-- You did not contribute anything or are not considered to have contributed anything for the pension or annuity
+- You did not contribute anything or are not considered to have contributed anything for your pension or annuity

 - Your employer did not withhold contributions from your salary, or